enif77/EFrt/README.md

 ( do-loop, that breaks after I > 4 )
 : doit 10 0 DO ." hello" 1 SPACES I DUP .
 CR 4 > IF LEAVE THEN LOOP ;

+( begin-until loop, that prins even numbers from 10 to 0 )
+: doit 10 BEGIN DUP .
+CR 2 - DUP 0< UNTIL ;

 ```

 ## Words